 Pre-Student Teaching Experiences

-Acceptance into an accredited National Louis University teacher certification program requires that students participate in 100 hours of school site or clinical experiences under the guidance of a cooperating teacher.
+Acceptance into an accredited National Louis University teacher licensure program requires that students participate in 100 hours of school site or clinical experiences under the guidance of a cooperating teacher.

 The clinical placement coordinators with your advisors and teachers want to help you through the application process, support you during the student teaching experience, and celebrate with you as you become the teacher of young people you've set out to be.

 If you are planning to student teach soon, you might wish to apply for the Patricia Cassin Graft Student Teacher Assistance Fund which is currently seeking to award $4,000 in tuition assistance awards to graduate or undergraduate NCE students.
 You may find more information about the scholarship here.